 Parameter Description User interface Factory setting Device tag Shows name of measuring point.
 Shows name of measuring point.
 Max.
 32 characters such as lower-case letters or numbers.
 Serial number Shows the serial number of the measuring device.
-A maximum of 11-digit character string comprise letters and numbers. - Firmware version Shows the device firmware version installed.
+A maximum of 11-digit character string comprising letters and numbers. - Firmware version Shows the device firmware version installed.
 Character string in the format xx.yy.zz - Device name Shows the name of the transmitter.
-The name can be found on the nameplate of the transmitter. - Order code Shows the device order code.
-The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
-Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
+The name can be found on the nameplate of the transmitter.
+Character string comprising numbers, letters and special characters - Order code Shows the device order code.
+The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field. - Extended order code 1 Shows the 1st part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 2 Shows the 2nd part of the extended order code.
+The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field. - Extended order code 3 Shows the 3rd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string - Extended order code 3 Shows the 3rd part of the extended order code.
-The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - ENP version Shows the version of the electronic nameplate (ENP).
-Character string 2.02.00
+Character string -